Inspectable substrate, not supervision, defeats the blackbox problem

 The real question

 Chollet asks "what will be the Keras of agentic coding?" — the abstraction layer that lets humans steer codebase "training" with minimal cognitive overhead.
-The verifiability gradient is a candidate answer: it tells you which grade of crystallisation to use for each piece of your system, based on how verifiable you need it to be.
-The stabilise/soften cycle is the steering mechanism — crystallise when patterns emerge, soften when new requirements appear.
+The verifiability gradient is a candidate answer: it tells you which grade of codification to use for each piece of your system, based on how verifiable you need it to be.
+The constrain/relax cycle is the steering mechanism — codify when patterns emerge, relax when new requirements appear.
 And crucially, neither the gradient nor the cycle requires a human in the loop.
 They require an inspectable substrate.

 Relevant Notes: